-- 6. Assistant licensees shall be supervised only by a speech-language pathologist licensed under the provisions of R.S.
+6. Assistant licensees shall be supervised only by a speech-language pathologist licensed under the provisions of

+- R.S.
 37:2659(B) with the exception of hearing screenings which may be supervised by an audiologist, licensed under the provisions of R.S.
 37:2659(A). - S. Supervision Requirements for the Provisional Speech-Language Pathology Assistant - 1.
 A minimum of three clock hours of direct supervision shall be completed in the primary work setting each week for each licensee.
 If the provisional speech-language pathology assistant is employed in more than one work setting, additional direct supervision must occur in the secondary work setting. - 2.
 A minimum of two clock hours of indirect supervision shall be completed each week for each licensee. - 3.
 These activities should include, but are not limited to: - a. specifying protocols for speech-language screenings and assessments conducted by the assistant licensee; - b. specifying protocols for hearing screenings conducted by the assistant licensee; - c. approving treatment plans or protocols and documenting approval; - d. monitoring patient/client progress toward meeting established objectives; - e. monitoring scheduling, charting and data collection; - f. directing maintenance of equipment; - g. directing research projects, in-service training and public relations programs; - h. conducting telephone conferences. - 4.
 If extenuating circumstances prohibit a supervisor from completing the minimum supervision requirements (§131.S.1 and 2) in a given week, the remaining supervision shall be completed the following week in conjunction with the required supervision hours for that week. - 5.
-When the supervising speech-language pathologist is out for more than one week, arrangements shall be made for another qualified supervisor or the provisional speechlanguage pathology assistant shall be transferred to other duties.

-- 6. When supervision requirements have not been met, in accordance with §131 licensees shall complete additional months of supervision to replace months of incomplete supervision. - 7.
-Provisional Speech-Language Pathology Assistant Full-Time and Part-Time Supervision Requirements
+When the supervising speech-language pathologist is out for more than one week, arrangements shall be made for another qualified supervisor or the provisional speech-language pathology assistant shall be transferred to other duties. - 6.
+When supervision requirements have not been met, in accordance with §131 licensees shall complete additional months of supervision to replace months of incomplete supervision. - 7.
+After three administrative complaints have been accepted by the board against a licensed supervisor, that supervisor may no longer be allowed to supervise for a period of five years. - 8.
+Provisional Speech-Language Pathology Assistant Full-Time and Part-Time Supervision Requirement